 The first working session discussed the question “The next 5-10 years – where do we want to be?”.
 Participants discussed the importance of impact data to identify “preferred biosynthetics”, the potential use of blends, mass balance to scale uptake, and the importance of policy measures such as carbon taxes.

-The second working session covered the question “The next year – where next for the Working Group in 2019?”.
+The second working session covered the question “The next year – where next for the Round Table in 2019?”.
 The proposals for action included, among others, the definition of “preferred biosynthetics”, the expansion of the aboutbiosynthetics.org portal including case studies, find supplier / clients and material snapshots, the establishment of a living-document as a stepping stone towards a sustainability standard for biosynthetics, and more information on recyclability, biodegradability and impact assessments.

 Textile Exchange wants to thank again the sponsors Fulgar and Virent, as well as all participants of the Biosynthetics Round Table, and very much looks forward to continuing these discussions.

 HIGHLIGHTS FROM THE 2017 BIOSYNTHETICS ROUND TABLE IN MILAN

 - The aim of Textile Exchange’s new microsite is to be the go-to resource for reliable, well referenced information on biosynthetic raw materials through to fibers, fabrics and products, and to be easily understandable for a general audience.